hpi-swa-teaching/WindowAcrobatics/README.md

 Current components of Window Acrobatics include

 * __The Window Aligner__
-  * A tool that lets you align windows to specific parts of your screen easily.
+  * A tool that lets you align windows to specific parts of your screen easily as well as arrange them into tiles.
 * __The Expose View__
-  * An overview of all currently open windows.
+  * An overview of all currently open windows that lets you select and thus bring to front a window.
 * __The Window Switcher__
-  * A switching tool that lets you cycle over your windows.
+  * A switching tool that lets you cycle over your windows and switch between different Spaces.

 ### Installation
 Simply drag and drop the *.sar* into your image.